 Jay Bhanushali & Mahhi Vij Welcome Baby Girl; Share Adorable Picture Of Their Little Princess

 Television's popular couple Jay Bhanushali and Mahhi Vij are blessed with a baby girl.
 The couple took to social media to announce the good news in the most adorable way!
-While Jay shared a picture of him kissing little feet of his newborn baby, Mahhi shared a video in which her other kids are jumping with joy.
+While Jay shared a picture of him kissing the little feet of his newborn, Mahhi shared a video in which her other kids are jumping with joy.

 Sharing a picture and video, Mahhi wrote, "Twinkle twinkle little star we made a wish and here you are.thank you for choosing us as your parents.we feel complete.We are blessed with baby girl 👧 ❤️💋🙏thank u god for everything this one is special thank you.We feel blessed.My best friend is here.Meri zindagi Badal di 🙏🙏🙏🙏" - (sic)